-- Does the pain go all the way down the leg or stops at the knee?
+- Does the pain go all the way down the leg or stop at the knee?

 - Do you feel weakness or tingling in your legs or feet?

 A doctor might perform a straight-leg test to see if there is an inflamed nerve.
-This is a simple exam where you lie on your back and the doctor lifts each leg.
-If this causes or produces pain and sensations, it can indicate there is a bulging/slipped or ruptured disc.
+This is a simple exam where you lie on your back, and the doctor lifts each leg.
+If this causes or produces pain and sensations, it can indicate a bulging/slipped, or ruptured disc.

 The compression of the nerve can also cause muscle weakness in the foot.
-Another exam may be to walk like you normally do, then on your heels and finally on your toes.
+Another exam may be to walk like you usually do, then on your heels, and finally on your toes.
 This checks your balance and lower-body strength.